kolypto/nodejs-missy/README.md

 ### Model.entityExport(entity):Q

-Process an entity loaded from the DB like Missy does it:
+Process an entity (or an array of them) before saving it to the DB, just like Missy does it:

 * Invoke model hooks (see: [Model Hooks](#model-hooks))
 * Use `Converter` to apply field types

-Returns a promise for an entity.
+Returns a promise for an entity (or an array of them).